Emilyn’s aim is “to enlighten and inspire design students to create the new and fresh without the fear of being branded as plagiarists.”

 Paul Rand paraphrased Ludwig Mies van der Rohe when he said, “Don’t try to be original.
 Just try to be good.”
 That’s my appropriately unoriginal piece of advice.

-On similar lines is this piece by Eric Karjaluoto from 2006: Is originality superfluous?
+On similar lines is this piece by Eric Karjaluoto: Is originality superfluous?